VUEngine/VBDE/readme.txt

 | (06) Changelog                                                                                          |
 +---------------------------------------------------------------------------------------------------------+

-  o 1.2.0, ? ?, 2016
+  o 1.2.0, ? ?, 2017
     - Updated gcc to 4.7 with patches by ElmerPCFX, also a huge thank you to Jorgeche!
     - Now using MSYS instead of Cygwin
     - [Pro] Updated IDEA to 2106.2.5
     - [Pro] Removed C/C++ IDEA plugin since it was causing slow-downs and broke auto-completion
-    - Updated VBJaEngine as well as its Barebone and Platformer Demo to v4.1
+    - The VBJaEngine has been renamed to VUEngine and updated to version 5.0, including its Barebone and Platformer Demo
-    - Added tools to convert Tiled (http://www.mapeditor.org/) maps to VBJaEngine stages
+    - Added tools to convert Tiled (http://www.mapeditor.org/) maps to VUEngine stages

   o 1.1.0, March 3rd, 2016
     - Massively reduced package size by removing unneeded files from cygwin directory